 I believe this provision is discouraging a lot of people to participate in these plans.
 In order to encourage higher participation in employer-sponsored 529 plans., the employer match should not be treated as income to the parent if used for qualified educational expenses.

-Many college graduates leave school unprepared for real world.
-Sometimes, I feel that there is disconnect between skills learned at school and those needed to compete in the work marketplace.
+Many college graduates leave school unprepared for the real world.
+Sometimes, I feel that there is a disconnect between skills learned at school and those needed to compete in the work marketplace.

 While many public and private schools are doing a great job in teaching students those skills, I think we can do much better by connecting the school programs with the business.
 Let’s face it.
 Unless you are from an Ivy League school, how many students have had the chance to speak to a corporate CEO, a successful small business owner or a community leader.